umbraco/UmbracoCMSDocs/Articles/Packages/Extending/creating-a-package.md

 </umbPackage>
 ```

-You will notice that each of the fields we created is inside this XML file.
-All files have an `orgPath` attached to it - this is where it will try to move the file to when installing it.
-So, don't worry if you organized your package in folders and they are not so in the zip.
+You will notice that the values for each of the fields we provided are found inside this XML file.
+Each file has an `orgPath` element associated with it - this is where the file will be moved to when the package is installed.
+So, don't worry if you organised your package in folders and they are not visible in this structure within the zip archive.

 :::warning
 It is very important to get the list of files included correct, as all dependencies are required for the package features to work.